 • an activity is created as part of their online program; for example, “How would you promote product A in a sales pitch to customer persona B?
 Record your pitch.”

-• sales coaches and/or managers review the submissions and provide structured and specific feedback on what worked and what would benefit from improvement.
+• Manager and/or sales coaches review the submissions and provide structured, specific feedback on what worked and what would benefit from improvement.

 You can also use existing networking or collaboration platforms to recreate this kind of employee engagement and feedback.
 For example, Slack enables the easy collation of feedback on a task (such as a video challenge), while Facebook Workplace allows your employees to quickly post videos and solicit feedback with some handy features you won’t find on the consumer version of Facebook.